mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 TangoJS has been designed to be easy to start with.
 Only a basic experience in web development is required to build a simple TangoJs application.
 The one built in this chapter visualizes two scalar attributes using the *trend* widget.
-Additionally, the writable one can be changed using the *line-edit *widget.
+Additionally, value of the writable one can be changed by the user with the *line-edit *widget.

-This process is described in following steps.
+This process is visualized in [].
+Description of each step is provided in the following sections.

 ## Configuring the backend